-Step 1 4.3 Flood Zone categorisation The proposed development falls within The Environment Agency Flood Zone 2.
+Step 1 4.3 The proposed development falls within The Environment Agency Flood Zone 2.
 The Flood Zone 2 is considered to have a medium probability of flooding with a 1000 to 100 years annual probability or 0.1-1.0%AEP.